Steven79203/cryptostatus/README.md

 # cryptostatus-blocklet

-Shows cryptocurrencies informations on the i3blocks for a given time period and currency.
+Shows cryptocurrencies informations on the i3blocks for a given time period and currency using the rate.sx API.

 Blocklet basic display:
 ![](cryptostatus.png)